Arizona Debt Relief Guide

 Consumer Debt in Arizona

-This chart shows a breakdown of average consumer debt in Arizona based on the latest Household Debt report from the Federal Reserve.
+This chart breaks down the average consumer debt in Arizona based on the latest Household Debt report from the Federal Reserve.

 Income and employment in Arizona

 Since Arizona is a right-to-work state.
-That means should employees decided to unionize, individuals are by law guaranteed the right to decline union membership and avoid paying dues.
-If someone is already a member and wants to resign from their union, they would not be fired as a result of the resignation.
+That means should employees decide to unionize, individuals are by law guaranteed the right to decline union membership and avoid paying dues.
+If someone is already a member and wants to resign from their union, they would not be fired due to the resignation.

 Additionally, Arizona is an employment-at-will state.
-Therefore, think of employment as a contract that can be severed at any time for any reason.
+Therefore, consider employment a contract that can be severed at any time.
 As such, employees and employers do not guarantee they will uphold employment and can terminate their relationship as they wish.

-These two factors give Arizona workers flexibility and opportunity, but also less job and salary security.
+These two factors give Arizona workers flexibility and opportunity but less job and salary security.
 So, it’s important that workers be proactive about securing raises and protections in case they are let go.

 Apply for unemployment benefits in Arizona »